jaredly/j2/devui/Roadmap.md

 	seems like I've got to be able to do that. oh and maybe if there's a parse error, I can just like ... make everything slightly transparent? yeah that sounds fun.
+- [ ] fixtures can be wrong! make the "reject" button do something. maybe have a `-->[expected]` that we can toss in there.

 - [-] main dealio is a listing of the fixtures in the selected file
 	- [x] parse the .jd into constituent parts